Schwarzkopf-Henkal/Chat-Room-Lite/README.md

 use command `/notice` to open / close the notice at the title of the website `(<New Message Number>)Chat Room Lite`.

-You can use `Ctrl+Shift+A` to change input mode.
+You can use `Ctrl+Shift+A` or click the icon below the input box to change input mode.
 Two input modes are provided:

 1. Single Line Mode - You can send messages in a fast speed.
 Use `Enter` to send message.